Johann Nepomuk Sepp: Life

 Johann Nepomuk Sepp was born in Bad Tölz, Bavaria, to a tanner and dyer, Josef Bernhard Sepp and his wife Maria Victoria Oefele.
-He studied philosophy and Catholic theology, law, philology and history in Munich, 1834–1836 and 1837–1839.
+He studied philosophy and Catholic theology, law, philology and history at the Ludwig-Maximilians-Universität München, from 1834 to 1836 and from 1837 to 1839.
 In 1836, he interrupted his university studies for a trip to Switzerland and Italy, after which he entered the Gregorianum seminary in Munich.
 In 1839, he was awarded a Ph.D., and established himself as a private scholar in Bad Tölz.
-From 1844 to 1846, he taught as lecturer at the University of Munich.
+From 1844 to 1846, he taught as lecturer at the Ludwig-Maximilians-Universität München.

-After he had traveled to Syria, Palestine and Egypt in 1845 and 1846, he was appointed assistant professor in Munich in 1846, but was dismissed in 1847, along with seven of his colleagues, as a result of their involvement in opposition to the elevation of Lola Montez, mistress of Ludwig I of Bavaria, to the nobility.
+After he had traveled to Syria, Palestine and Egypt in 1845 and 1846, he was appointed assistant professor at the Ludwig-Maximilians-Universität München in 1846, but was dismissed in 1847, along with seven of his colleagues, as a result of their involvement in opposition to the elevation of Lola Montez, mistress of Ludwig I of Bavaria, to the nobility.
 Sepp had his teaching qualification withdrawn and was banished from the Bavarian capital.

 In 1848, he was elected to the Frankfurt National Assembly, and in 1849 to the Bavarian Chamber of Representatives.
-In 1850, after the resignation of King Ludwig I of Bavaria, Sepp was rehabilitated, and in 1850–1864 and 1864–1867 was associate professor of history in Munich.
-In 1861 he bought the partially destroyed Wessobrunn Abbey, which was then being used as a quarry, in order to preserve it for posterity.
+In 1850, after the resignation of King Ludwig I of Bavaria, Sepp was rehabilitated, and from 1850 until 1864 and from 1864 until 1867 was associate professor of history at the Ludwig-Maximilians-Universität München.
+In 1861, he bought the partially destroyed Wessobrunn Abbey, which was then being used as a quarry, in order to preserve it for posterity.